Skip to Main Content

 The primary objective of the Use of Potentially High-Risk Medications in the Elderly Initiative is to improve the quality of care in the elderly population through the promotion of appropriate prescribing.
 Medication safety is also a HEDIS and NCQA accreditation measure for Medicare members.

 The Plan has developed specific prior authorization criteria delineating potentially harmful use of medications in the elderly.
 The criteria have been derived from recent medical studies and publications, including the Beers Criteria for Potentially Inappropriate Medication Use in Older Adults list on adverse medication events in elderly members.
 The information indicates specific medications that should be avoided and suggests alternatives.
-Community pharmacists may also contact providers to recommend safer alternatives.
+Community pharmacists may also contact physicians to recommend safer alternatives.

 Appropriate Opioid Utilization Initiative

 The Appropriate Opioid Utilization Initiative’s objectives are to reduce opioid overutilization, promote appropriate opioid use by members, enhance coordination of care between prescribers, and decrease the use of opioids after filling a prescription for opioid dependence.
-In addition, the program offers strategies and tools to providers for proper pain assessment and treatment of Plan members.
+In addition, the program offers strategies and tools to physicians for proper pain assessment and treatment of Plan members.

 Osteoporosis Initiative